kstep/graphicsmagick/www/FAQ.rst

 perhaps a hundred formats, and hundreds of subformats, yet it needs to be able to apply image processing algorithms in a consistent way, and save to many output formats.
-Some image types are radically different than others.
+Some image types are radically different from others.
 Due to this, GraphicsMagick normalizes images it reads into only nine internal in-memory formats (see the description of -type) which are a specialization of just two internal formats.
 The `identify` command reports the characteristics of one of those internal formats rather than the genuine properties of the input image file.
 In fact, if the properties of all the input files were to be reported, it would require a book to describe all of the properties.
-For example, the WMF vector-drawing format is much different than the PNG image file format, yet GraphicsMagick can read both.
+For example, the WMF vector-drawing format is much different from the PNG image file format, yet GraphicsMagick can read both.

 Only limited original properties are preserved, and it depends on how